 Looking for a FOOLPROOF homemade salsa recipe?
 It's not only out-of-this-WORLD good (Bubba says it's better than restaurant salsa, which is saying a lot…) but it's embarrassingly easy.
 All you need is a blender!

 There is just nothing better than a bag of crisp tortilla chips and fresh, homemade salsa.
 Mhmmm.
-The original salsa recipe is made from canned tomatoes, but I've been using my abundance of garden tomatoes instead and it's just as easy and delicious!
+The original salsa recipe is made from canned tomatoes, but I've also used fresh tomatoes instead, and it's just as easy and delicious!
 I have my ah-mazing friend, Tiff, to thank for this recipe!
 Thanks, girl!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.